takwas/blog-src/content/internet-help-ready.md

 Date: 2015-12-15 12:10
 Tags: irc, help, programming, beginner, pastebin, documentation, practice
 Slug: readying-for-net-help
-Summary: If you are seeking programming help, then do your homework or IRC folks might raise eyebrows.
+Summary: If you are seeking programming help, then do your homework or your potential helpers might raise eyebrows.